mautic/mautic/README.md

 Calling all devs, testers and tech writers!
 Technical contributions are also welcome.
 First, read our [general guidelines][contributing] about contributing.
 If you want to contribute code, read our [CONTRIBUTING.md][contributing-md] or [Contributing Code][contribute-developer] docs then check out the issues with the [T1 label][t1-isssues] to get stuck in quickly and show us what you’re made of.

-If you have questions, the Mautic community can help provide the answers.
+If you have questions, the Mautic Community can help provide the answers.

 Installing and Using Mautic
 ============================